marckassay/DemoOfNgPauseableObservable/README.md

 # DemoOfNgPauseableObservable
-Another spin-off project to focus development using RxJS to create 2 joined Observables that iterates which can be paused and continued.
+Another spin-off project to focus development using RxJS to create 2 joined Observables that can be paused and continued.

 ## Instructions
 To install and run, execute the same or similar commands for your OS